Strain-Dependent Wetting of Graphene: Results and Discussion

 The coupling of water wetting to surface ripples is reminiscent of the ``dripplons'' reported by Yoshida et al.\cite{Yoshida2018/10.1038/s41467-018-03829-1}.
-A dripplon is a localized water droplet, formed within nanoconfined water sandwiched between flexible graphene sheets, with an accompanying deformation of the sheets; these dripplons are stabilized by water's strong preference for layering defeating the energy cost of graphene bending.
-In particular, dripplons represent a coupling between confined water's mixed hydration states and graphene's flexibility, with this mechanism being unique to flexible confining materials, as opposed to rigid materials such as clay which otherwise prefer interstratification of the different hydration states.
-In our case, the unconfined nature of the droplets means that the coupling is instead between the three-phase contact line and graphene's surface ripples, but nonetheless this coupling is uniquely enabled only by the flexibility of graphene.
+A dripplon is a localized water droplet, formed within graphene-nanoconfined water with an accompanying deformation of the graphene sheets; they are created by water's layering preference being stronger than the graphene bending energy.
+In particular, dripplons represent a coupling between confined water's mixed hydration states and graphene's flexibility, which is a mechanism unique to flexible confining materials, as opposed to rigid materials which prefer interstratification of the mixed hydration states.
+In our case, the unconfined droplets result in coupling between the three-phase contact line and graphene's surface ripples instead, being uniquely enabled by the flexibility of graphene.